The virial theorem and the Price equation: Acknowledgments

 \section{Acknowledgments}

 SL thanks Manoj Kaplinghat and Gopolang Mohlabeng who led the ``Introduction to Astrophysics" cluster (cluster 4) at the 2023 UC Irvine COSMOS program.
 LP relied in part on notes about Fisher's theorem of natural selection from his April 22, 2008 lecture for UC Berkeley course Math 239: Discrete Mathematics for the Life Sciences that were transcribed and edited by Cynthia Vinzant and Caroline Uhler.
+LP thanks Junhyong Kim for suggesting a possible connection of this work to the ideas in the book \textit{Ecological Orbits: How Planets Move and Populations Grow} by Lev Ginzburg and Mark Colyvan, a discussion that led to CF's extension of the work described in the book and the section on simple harmonic motion.